 - Raw almonds

-- Carrier oil (olive oil, coconut oil, or jojoba oil work great)
+- Carrier oil (olive oil, coconut oil, or jojoba oil works great)

 - Optional: essential oils for fragrance